-Another implication of bias in VA scores is that inferences about the long-run effects of high VA teachers, as in CFR-II, are potentially confounded by the bias component, which is likely to be correlated with unobserved determinants of students' long-run outcomes.
-I turn to this in Section IV.
+Another implication of bias in VA scores is that inferences about the longrun effects of high VA teachers, as in CFR-II, are potentially confounded by the bias component, which is likely to be correlated with unobserved determinants of students' long-run outcomes.
+I turn to this in Section 4.

 CFR-II present both cross-sectional and quasi-experimental estimates of the association between teachers' VA scores and their impacts on long-run earnings.
 I show that the cross-sectional estimates, which do not control even for observed differences in teachers' students, rely on quite restrictive assumptions.
-Estimates that include controls, while still requiring strong (though in my view more plausible) exclusion restrictions, are more robust and, empirically, indicate much smaller (by 33-80%, depending on the outcome) long-run effects.
+Estimates that include controls, while still requiring strong (though in my view more plausible) exclusion restrictions, are more robust and, empirically, indicate much smaller long-run effects.
 Moreover, as in the short-run analyses of CFR-I, I find that CFR-II's quasi-experimental analyses are quite sensitive to the inclusion of controls for endogeneity of teacher switching.
 Indeed, none of the estimates with controls are significantly different from zero.

-This comment follows an extended exchange with CFR and others (see, e.g., Rothstein, 2014; CFR 2014d; 2014e; 2015a; and Bacher-Hicks, Kane and Staiger, 2014).
+This comment follows an extended exchange with CFR and others (see, e.g., Rothstein, 2014; CFR 2014d; 2014e; 2015a; and Bacher-Hicks et al., 2014).
 The empirical results are remarkably robust across quite disparate settings.
 However, while productive, the exchange has not led to consensus on the interpretation of the results.
 I interpret them to indicate that the teacher-switching research design does not provide the credibility of a successful quasi-experiment.
-What evidence there is indicates that (a) VA scores are meaningfully, but not overwhelmingly, biased by student sorting, with "forecast bias" around 15% and (under reasonable assumptions) actual bias 10-35% as large, in variance terms, as teachers' causal effects, and (b) teachers' VA scores are less informative than is implied by CFR-II's results, and perhaps completely uninformative, about the teachers' long-run impacts.
+What evidence there is indicates that (a) VA scores are meaningfully, but not overwhelmingly, biased by student sorting, and (b) teachers' VA scores are less informative than is implied by CFR-II's results, and perhaps completely uninformative, about the teachers' long-run impacts.
+CFR offer a different interpretation in their Reply, but I find this unconvincing.
+My reasons are explained in online Appendix C.